JavadBorhani/tcp-echo-server/README.md

 ### How To Build

-	* please note that .net core 2.2 should have been installed.
+	* please note that .net 5.0 should have been installed.

 	There are two approaches to build which is described in the following parts